 First meditation period

-The clappers are struck at the end of the first period of zazen; make gassho.
-Monastics and Lay Buddhists place their wagessas, rakhusus or kesas upon their heads and everyone slowly chants the Kesa Verse three times:
+The presentor strikes a pair of wooden clappers together to indicate the end of the first period of zazen.
+When you hear the clappers struck, make gassho.
+Monastics and Lay Buddhists place their vestments (wagessas, rakusus, or kesas) on their heads.
+Then everyone slowly chants the Kesa Verse three times:

 How great the robe of liberation